 The Best Things To Do In Porto With Kids (+ A Few More Ideas!)

 Porto, Portugal’s second largest city, is an incredible city.
 It is vibrant.
 It is colourful.
-It has everything you could want from a city break including beautiful architecture, fantastic food and great beaches.
+It has everything you could want from a city break including beautiful architecture and great beaches.
+There is also incredible food in Porto for foodies.

 Did you know though that there are also so many things to do in Porto with kids?